FailAcademy/learning/wdp-vancouver/_slides/week-02/03-javascript-arrays.md

 # Arrays of Elements

-Sometimes it's useful to think about DOM elements as arrays:
+We can also store DOM elements in an array-like structure:

 ```html
 <h2>Bucket List:</h2>